 This subject examines Australian media with an emphasis on its political nature and issues of media convergence, citizenship, policy, regulation, ownership, governance and local content.
 Students are encouraged to actively, and critically, examine their own media use.
 Drawing on this, and a range of case studies, students will engage with debates about journalism and ethics, the nature of commercial and public media, and the changing shape of news and current affairs.
 Major topics include advertising, commercial television, public broadcasting, newspapers, online media, talkback radio, and journalism and ethics.
 On completion of this subject, students should have developed a strong grasp ...

 Comparing Media Systems

-While new communication technologies, satellite broadcasting, and the Internet have contributed to an increasing connectedness between different regions, a deeper understanding of the organizational structure of this ‘connectedness’, the national and transnational regulation and the ways in which these are perceived in different societies and national contexts becomes increasingly important.
-In particular the inreasing role of supra- and subnational media within such a transnational public require new ‘comparative’ methodological approaches.
-This subject will explore the organizational, cultural and political structures of transnationally operating media organizations in order to identify...
+While new communication technologies, satellite broadcasting, and the Internet have contributed to an increasing connectedness between different regions, a deeper understanding of the organisational structure of this ‘connectedness’, the national and transnational regulation and the ways in which these are perceived in different societies and national contexts becomes increasingly important.
+In particular the increasing role of supra- and subnational media within such a transnational public require new 'comparative' methodological approaches.
+This subject will explore the organisational, cultural and political structures of transnationally operating media organisations in order to identif...

 Detailed Information MECM20010

 This subject introduces students to practical techniques underpinning effective communication for the internet.
 Students participate in lab-based workshops in researching, producing and evaluating various forms of digital communication, with the aim of realising a specific online project during the semester.
 Lectures contextualise the practical workshops within contemporary media and communications studies research to provide a critical understanding of the social, economic and political issues associated with internet communication and digital culture.
 Topics covered include online collaboration, visual communication, impression management, peer economies, and digital labor

 |Approaches to Media Research||12.5|